Bad Bunny brings out surprise guest during halftime performance leaving fans stunned

 His set ended with the singer switching to English to say 'God bless America', before blessing every other country in Latin America, in a poignant finale to a groundbreaking Super Bowl halftime show

-The rapper has now made history as the first Spanish language performer to solo headline the biggest day in America’s sporting calendar.
-But the decision to make him the featured artist at this year’s halftime show has not been without controversy - even being one of the reasons President Trump stayed away.
+The rapper has now made history as the first Spanish-language performer to solo headline the biggest day in America’s sporting calendar.
+But the decision to make him the featured artist at this year’s halftime show has not been without controversy - something President Donald Trump has even weighed in on.

-The president told the New York Post last week that the game was ‘too far’ and he had never heard of Bad Bunny.
-He said: “I’m anti-them.
+The president told the New York Post last month that the game was ‘too far’ and he had never heard of Bad Bunny.
+Trump said: "I’m anti-them.
 I think it’s a terrible choice.
 All it does is sow hatred.
-Terrible.”
+Terrible."

 NFL Commissioner Roger Goodell said in October: "He’s one of the most popular entertainers in the world.